randomcoder67/XFCE-Laptop-Config/configure/README.md

 `programs` add or remove programs from Rofi Launcher
 `checkfiles` updates list of files for Rofi Launcher
 `rm` delete files or directories, moves to recycle bin
+`mv` move files or directories, moves to recycle bin if overwriting
+`cp` copy files or directories, moves to recycle bin if overwriting
 `backup` backup program
 `stuff` query and edit list of owned stuff
 `strava` run strava program